 Butter Creek – Butter Creek is a key tributary for the protection and restoration of South Fork anadromous fish stocks.
 The creek is an important source of cold water providing thermal refugia for rare summer steelhead and coho salmon in the South Fork.
 The watershed’s serpentine soils support a unique assemblage of endemic plant species.
 Peregrine falcon and spotted owl nest in the watershed.

 Eltapom Creek – A government fisheries report describes Eltapom Creek as the “gem” of the South Fork due to its excellent spawning gravel, holding pools, and dense riparian corridor.
 A critical thermal refuge, the creek supports endangered coho salmon and high densities of winter steelhead.

-Grouse Creek – Grouse Creek is a high priority watershed for the restoration of coho and other South Fork fish stocks.
-The creek is also offers potential thermal refugia for fish migrating up the South Fork.
+Grouse Creek – Grouse Creek is a high-priority watershed for the restoration of coho and other South Fork fish stocks.
+The creek also offers potential thermal refugia for fish migrating up the South Fork.

 Madden Creek – Madden Creek is one of the few lower South Fork tributaries with good water quality due to its relatively undisturbed watershed.
 Cold water from Madden Creek creates a critical thermal refuge for coho salmon migrating up the South Fork.

 Hayfork Creek – The South Fork’s largest tributary, Hayfork Creek provides good steelhead habitat and historically supported coho and Chinook salmon.
 The creek carves a scenic gorge along the foot of Pattison Mountain.
 Hayfork Creek also offers class IV-V whitewater boating opportunities.
 Much of Hayfork Creek is recommended for protection by the Forest Service.

 Rusch Creek – Rusch Creek is an important cold water contributor to Hayfork Creek and may provide a thermal refuge for anadromous fish.
 The creek supports moderate to high densities of steelhead.